Pineapple66/Jupyter-Rstudio-higher-ed/README.md

-7.2 Letsencrypt for HTTPS is easy, if this project goes well, an offcial cert will be install 7.3 Timeout on Notebook, active sessions needs to be limited 7.4 Pip just one of the ways to install the packages for python, Conda (anaconda, is also a great package manager for python)
+7.2 Letsencrypt for HTTPS is easy, if this project goes well, an offcial cert will be install 7.3 Timeout on Notebook, active sessions needs to be limited 7.4 Pip just one of the ways to install the packages for python, Conda (anaconda, is also a great package manager for python) 7.5 Networking monitoring tool nethogs, glances is newly installed, TCPdump shows some unkown hosts are scanning us.
+7.6 Jupyterhub can also be done in kubernetes clusters, with Helm manager for high performance OR docker for lightweight development built.

 ### 8. Migrate plan p2v vmware vSphere (mainly for backup and future support) ###
 8.1 Boss is requesting an backup plan with this project.